-- Step 5 Insert the Ethernet cable's unterminated end through the sealing nut end of the cable gland and pull several inches of cable through the adapter. - Step 6 Install an RJ-45 connector on the Ethernet cable's unterminated end using your Ethernet cable installation tool. - Step 7 Carefully connect the RJ45 cable connector to the PoE port on the AP. - Step 8 Slide the cable gland with the rubber seal towards the AP and screw the threaded end of the body into the AP, and hand-tighten. - Step 9 Use an adjustable wrench or a 28-mm wrench to tighten the body's threaded end into the enclosure.
+Step 5 Insert the Ethernet cable's unterminated end through the sealing nut end of the cable gland.

+Pass the Ethernet cable through the appropriate size cable seal and pull several inches of cable through the adapted components.

+- Step 6 Install an RJ-45 connector on the Ethernet cable's unterminated end using your Ethernet cable installation tool. - Step 7 Carefully connect the RJ45 cable connector to the PoE port on the AP. - Step 8 Slide the cable gland with the rubber seal towards the AP and screw the threaded end of the body into the AP, and hand-tighten. - Step 9 Use an adjustable wrench or a 28-mm wrench to tighten the body's threaded end into the enclosure.
 Tighten to 15 lbf-in (17 kgf-cm) of torque. - Step 10 Use an adjustable wrench and tighten the thread-lock seal nut to 15 lbf-in (17 kgf-cm) of torque. - Step 11 Route your Ethernet cable and cut off any excess cable. - Step 12 Install an RJ45 connector on the unterminated cable end and insert it into the power injector. - Step 13 Turn on the power to the power injector.